Proud to be part of the Experience!

 To finish your splendid Victorian day out you will be treated to a traditional Devonshire cream tea .

-Please book direct with us for the lowest prices and to create a date if you cannot make one of our preplanned events.
+Please contact us for group prices (discounted rates) and to create a date if you cannot make one of our preplanned events.

-£80.00 per person including lunch and a drink in the pub plus a full days walking.
+£100.00 per person including lunch and a drink in the pub plus a full days walking.
+Minimum 2 people.

-£50.00 per person for a half days walking plus cream tea
+£50.00 per person for a half days walking including cream tea

 minimum of 2 people